 Use non-Google services with your domain

-If you purchased your domain name from a Google domain host partner while signing up for a Google for Work product, we configure your domain's DNS records to work with Google services.
+If you purchased your domain name from a Google domain host partner while signing up for a Google Cloud product, we configure your domain's DNS records to work with Google services.
 To use your domain with services not provided by Google—for example, to host a web site using a third-party provider—you can configure your DNS records yourself.

 We can't tell you what DNS records or values to use with a third-party service—you'll have to contact the third-party provider for that information.
 But you can access your DNS settings to enter this information by going to your Google Admin console.

 To configure DNS records for a third-party service: